-&lt;sup>40In contrast to this result, Miklos-Thal (2009) finds that, if side-payments are allowed, cost asymmetries facilitate collusion.
+&lt;sup>25In contrast to this result, Miklos-Thal (2009) finds that, if side-payments are allowed, cost asymmetries facilitate collusion.

-&lt;sup>41See also Athey, Bagwell and Sanchirico (2004), who assume persistence in cost shocks instead of assuming that cost shocks are independent across periods.
+&lt;sup>26See also Athey, Bagwell and Sanchirico (2004), who assume persistence in cost shocks instead of assuming that cost shocks are independent across periods.

-&lt;sup>42Athey and Bagwell (2001) also show that if firms are sufficiently patient, perfect collusion can be achieved without sacrificing productive efficiency.
-This can be achieved by promising a high cost firm productive inefficiencies hinder collusion as they reduce collusive profits.
+require that the high cost firm serves an inefficiently large share of the market.
+Such productive inefficiencies hinder collusion as they reduce collusive profits.
 Incentives for the high cost firm to truthfully report its cost might also come through side-payments by the low cost firm, but these would leave traces of explicit collusion and cartel firms would thus risk being detected and fined.